So you’re planning on taking the LSAT? You sure?

 That exam can also help you plan how long studying for the LSAT will take.
 If you’re trying to improve only a few points before test day?
 That may only take a few months.
-In which case, take a look at our two-month and one-month study plan.
+In which case, take a look at our two-month and one-month study plans.
 If you’re trying to improve by around ten points?
 That may take as many as four months, so check out our four-month study plan.
 Trying to make a massive score improvement?
 That may take five or six months.
 The point is, the first practice exam will give you a realistic sense of how long studying for the LSAT will take, and you can plan your following months accordingly.

 How Should I Study for the LSAT?

 Great question — in fact, they’ve all been great questions, my rhetorical friend.

 Most will want to use some sort of study materials or LSAT course to prepare for the LSAT.
 If it was the kind of test you could just show up and crush, your pre-lawyer friends probably would’ve been a bit more forthcoming about the exam.
 If you want to get a full, comprehensive course — and making a score increase beyond just a few points will generally require such a comprehensive course — we have a few options for you.
 But think about which learning environments you thrive in.
 Consider whether a live LSAT class or on-demand online LSAT course is right for you.
 Or if you’ll work best with a one-on-one tutor.

 To explore your options, we’d try to sit on any free classes that are being offered, to see if you dig that teaching style.
 To explore some of our options, we recommend signing up for a free Blueprint LSAT account and speaking to one of our LSAT Advisors, who can help you find the study plan that’ll work best for you.